Co‐produced by Stanford Professionals in Real Estate (SPIRE) and

 The Real Property Law Section of The State Bar of California

-Format: Two keynote speakers and two panel discussions (Descriptions below)
+Format: One keynote speaker and two panel discussions (descriptions below)

 Location: Stanford University, Paul Brest Hall (Law School) 555 Salvatierra Walk, Stanford, CA 94305

 Join California’s leading real estate professionals at the 2018 REAL Symposium to hear a leading climate change scholar discuss the dramatic changes in environment regulation under the current administration and potential impacts.
 Our panels of experts will discuss innovations in design, construction and the law as solutions to the housing crisis, as well as the “cannabis economy,” including its wide-ranging policy implications and impacts from land use to finance.

 |12:00 PM – 1:00 PM:||Registration|

 |1:15 PM – 2:30 PM:||Panel I: Fixing the Housing Crisis: Innovations in Design, Construction and Law|

 |2:30 PM – 2:45 PM:||Networking Break and Refreshments|

 |2:45 PM – 4:00 PM:||Keynote Speaker: Michael Wara (JD ’06) – Stanford Woods Institute for the Environment; Steyer-Taylor Center for Energy Policy|